-You can enter Global Configuration Mode only from Privileged Mode.
-You can type in "configure" or "config" to enter Global Configuration Mode.
+The only place where you can enter Global Configuration Mode is in Privileged Mode.
+You can type in "configure" or "config" for short to enter Global Configuration Mode.
 The display prompt will change from "Switch#" to "Switch(config)#" once you successfully enter Global Configuration Mode.